 Streamline Your Lighting

 This is something which is often overlooked, but ensuring that your lighting is right is extremely important, especially when it comes to your home office.
-Windows and natural light are prized possessions in any office, so you should make the most of it if you have one in your home office.
+Windows and natural light are prized possessions in any office, so you should make the most of it if you have one in your home office, or if your limit by your windows, investing professional lighting services can also help the space.

 Natural light has a huge effect on our mood and behaviour, in a positive way, which artificial light cannot.
 You should also look at investing in curtains and blinds for when the sunshine is especially bright.
 Certain kinds of blinds, such as INTU blinds, don’t need to be screwed in or drilled into the window frame, so are quick and easy to install.